emard/low-power-counter/README.md

 in the chip are enabled, each input connected to GND will draw about 80uA.

-During 3V battery life, voltage will drop down to about 2V until.
+During 3V battery life, voltage will drop down to about 2V.
-Low-voltage version of the chip "ATTINY85V" is recommended which because it is designed to work down to 1.8V.
+Low-voltage version of the chip "ATTINY85V" is recommended because it is designed to work down to 1.8V.
-Normal "ATTINY85" is designed down to 2.7V bit its seems to work at 2V though.
+Normal "ATTINY85" is designed down to 2.7V but it seems to work at 2V though.

 The output transmitter should also be designed to work with